ShunSakurai/easy_paste/README.md

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/easy_paste/releases).

-All you have to do is download and run the installer.
+All you have to do for installation and upgrading is to download and run the installer.

 This program needs to be **kept in the folder** to work.
 It does not work by itself.